lukestrickland/ggdmc/README.md

 Heathcote et al., 2018), is a generic tool for conducting hierarchical Bayesian Computations on cognitive models.

+1. Instead of using Gibbs or HMC, _ggdmc_ uses population-based MCMC (pMCMC) samplers.
+A notable Gibbs example is the Python-based HDDM (Wiecki, Sofer & Frank, 2013), which does not allow the user to conveniently set the variabilities of DDM parameters.

-1. Differing from DMC (Heathcote, et al., 2018), using only DE-MCMC (Turner, Sederberg, Brown, & Steyvers, 2013), _ggdmc_ provides a number of different population-based MCMC (pMCMC) samplers, although DMC may incorporate these pCMCM varieties too in the future.
+2. Differing from DMC (Heathcote, et al., 2018), with only DE-MCMC (Turner, Sederberg, Brown, & Steyvers, 2013) sampler, _ggdmc_ provides a number of different pMCMC samplers.
 It is up to the user to decide which sampler works best for their models.

-2. Instead of using Gibbs or HMC, _ggdmc_ uses pMCMC (pMCMC) samplers.
-A notable Gibbs example is the Python-based HDDM (Wiecki, Sofer & Frank, 2013), which does not allow the user to conveniently set the variabilities of DDM parameters.

-3. In addition to the fast Armadillo C++ implementation, differring from _DMC_, the _ggdmc_ allows the user to specify a varity of pMCMC samplers, and one such sampler is DE-MCMC.
+DMC may incorporate these pCMCM varieties in the future.

 ## Getting Started
 Below is an example using the LBA Model (Brown & Heathcote, 2008).
 See the tutorials in Heathcote et al., (2018) for more.
+Note to be more explicit, the functions in _ggdmc_ usually informs the user what they are doing, such as _BuildModel_ below.
+The syntax differs slightly from DMC.

 ```
 require(ggdmc)